Get multiple car insurance quotes in the time it takes to get just one

 Drivers in Prince Edward Island are lucky to have the second-lowest auto insurance rates in all of Canada, with only Quebec having a lower average.
 PEI drivers pay an average of $755 a year to insure their vehicles.

 In 2004, after several years of rising insurance costs, PEI enacted insurance reform that made changes to how minor injury cases could be handled.
 Placing a cap on minor injury awards helped the province to reduce its insurance rates to their current place as some of the most affordable in the country.
 Even with PEI's comparably low rates, there's always room to save.
-That's where InsuranceHotline.com comes in, helping you compare car insurance quotes from multiple providers in five minutes or less.
+At InsuranceHotline.com you can compare car insurance quotes from multiple providers in five minutes or less.

 PEI law requires all drivers to be financially responsible in the event of an accident by carrying a minimum amount of liability and accident benefit coverage.
 All drivers must keep in force an auto insurance policy that provides at least these levels of coverage.

 Most drivers choose to carry limits higher than the legal minimum, as well as a number of optional coverage.
 While comprehensive and collision coverage are both considered options when it comes to auto insurance, most drivers carry them to provide coverage for their own vehicle in an at-fault accident or any non-accident event such as theft.